KittyChiu/workflow-metrics/README.md

 |workflow_3|3.00|2.00|100.00|3|
 ```

+An example of the GitHub Issue generated is [here](https://github.com/KittyChiu/workflow-metrics/issues/17).

 </details>

 This will further convert `workflow-stats.csv` file containing workflow metrics into a markdown table, mermaid diagram, and publishes it to a new issue.